In 1995 Robson & Jerome stole the nation's hearts and sang 'Up On The Roof' to critical acclaim.

 0161 839 5215

 Find yourself in the Village on a sunny day and you will be inundated with outdoor options.
 All along Canal Street you will find seating lined up where you can enjoy a blue WKD while watching the world go by.
 The one thing that annoys me about this though are those stupid glass and metal barriers that the council placed all along the canal wall – it used to look so much better before they ruined it with health and safety.
 Therefore I suggest G-A-Y and their fantastic roof terrace.
-Conveniently located right opposite a massive building site, the terrace still offers great views and is perfect for people watching and for the various riotous parties that G-A-Y hosts pretty much every night.
+Conveniently located right opposite a brand-new set of offices or flats, the view has suffered massively – but it’s still great when the sun is shining – and to watch people walk past down Canal Street below.

 G-A-Y, 63 Richmond St, Manchester M1 6JB